 The Journal is the official publication of the British Society for the History of Science.
-It appears in March, July and November each year, the three issues making a volume.
+In 1986 it has appeared in March, July and November, the three issues making a volume.
+In 1987 there will be four issues.
 The 1986 subscription rate is £30 (UK), £36 (overseas) and \$52 (USA and Canada), post free: orders and subscriptions should be sent to Blackwell Scientific Publications Ltd, PO Box 88, Oxford, England.